 Our ultimate goal remains to record each stage of the life cycles of as many Australian Hawk Moths as we can.
-We understand there are 65 known Australian Hawk Moths.
+We understand at this time (2016) there are 65 known Australian Hawk Moths.
 We are a very long way from achieving our goal but enjoy the excitement of trying to photograph as many as we can together with as much of their life cycles as we are able.

 We give special thanks to Jim Tuttle, Max Moulds and David Lane for their much needed help in identifying many of our hawk moth and larva photographs.
 Their vastly superior scientific knowledge far exceeds ours as citizen science enthusiasts.
 They have been working for a number of years on preparing their new book on Australian Hawk Moths which they hope to see published during 2019, a treasure we anxiously await.
 We also thank those who have provided us with photos to supplement our own.
 These photographers we credit on the website below each of their photograph's.